 While the majority of this story was about me I’m going to close out by going back to my mother as this post is in celebration of Mother’s Day.
 It was her words that stayed with me throughout this whole experience.
 That being said, one of the challenges to growing up is having the discernment to reconcile your parent’s experiences/beliefs and words of wisdom with your own situation as the two don’t always go together.
 Sometimes you do inevitably deviate from what they recommend for any number of reasons – sometimes disappointing them and even going through the hardship they tried to protect you from, and sometimes not.

 Thank you for taking the time to read this post.
 If you enjoyed this post, you might also enjoy:

 • Father’s Day 2017: reflections on some of Dad’s money and life lessons

 • The difference between being cheap and frugal

 • Your net worth, your gross salary and what they mean

 • Challenging misconceptions and stereotypes in class, household income, wealth and privilege

 • We should’ve bought Facebook and Bitcoin stock: An investing story

 If you’ve found value here and think it would benefit others, please share it and or leave a comment.
-To receive all of the most up to date content from the Big Words Blog Site, subscribe using the subscription box in the right hand column in this post and throughout the site.
+To receive all of the most up to date content from the Big Words Blog Site, subscribe using the subscription box in the right hand column in this post and throughout the site, or add the link to my RSS feed to your feedreader.
 Lastly follow me on Twitter at @BWArePowerful, on Instagram at @anwaryusef76, and on the Big Words Blog Site Facebook page.
 While my main areas of focus are Education, STEM and Financial Literacy, there are other blogs/sites I endorse which can be found on that particular page of my site.